alttch/eva-hmi-block_ui/doc/dashboard.rst

   *"°C"*, it will display units after the state value.
 As YAML doesn't like special characters, don't forget to quote it.
 If you don't want to display unit value, set this parameter to *false*

+* **value-always** Setting this option to true will force HMI to display unit state value always, even if unit status is *OFF*.

+* **timer** any button can display a timer if you set this option to corresponding timer lvar.
+Note: if this option is used, unit state value is not displayed.

 * **busy** *busy* state checking behaviour (for units and macros)